 Admission to the school during the school year depends on whether or not there are places available.
-Applications must be made via the local authority or through contacting the school for further information.
+Applications must be made directly to the school on a form available from the school.
 Admissions outside the normal age group will be dealt with as indicated below.

-If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the over-subscription criteria 1-7 above), a place will be offered.
+If there is a vacancy, and there is no child on the relevant waiting list with a higher priority (according to the over-subscription criteria 1- 6 above), a place will be offered.

-In-year admissions or admissions at the beginning of school years other than Reception will only be considered by the Governing Body up to half a term [using the three term year] in advance of the desired date for entry.
-For example for entry in January, the application will not be considered until after the October half term break.
+In-year admissions or admissions at the beginning of school years other than Reception will only be considered by the Governing Body up to half a term [using the three-term year] in advance of the desired date for entry.
+For example, for entry in January, the application will not be considered until after the October half term break.